BarretRen/engwrite-theme/README.md

 1. update the font-size of text and code, update the fonts
 2. add word-wrap support for long lines
 3. change max width of the page to auto
+4. show the images in the center position of pages

 # Engwrite